Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 understand any applicable tax consequences.

-20. JTSL does not make any personal recommendations to invest in various securities offered
+20. BCML does not make any personal recommendations to invest in various securities offered

 through the Site.
 The information on our Site is provided solely to enable